ayaan9618/Rollic/README.md

 Dice Modifiers: Apply positive or negative modifiers to the roll results.
 Multiple Rolls: Specify the number of times to roll the dice for each throw.
 Statistics: Calculate basic statistics for multiple rolls, such as the sum, average, minimum, and maximum values.

+I hope this enhanced README file provides a clear and informative overview of your Rollic project!